Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental

 \subsection{Cloudy Conditions}

-The presence of clouds and their accompanying shadows pose a significant challenge to RS applications, as they obstruct the satellite’s ability to capture clear and consistent images of the Earth's surface\cite{li2019deep}.
-These obstructions result in missing or corrupted data~\cite{mo2021review}.
-In STF, researchers often address these gaps using interpolation techniques to estimate the missing values.
-However, the accuracy of these methods remains suboptimal, especially in regions with persistent cloud cover or highly dynamic land features.
-To overcome this limitation, a more effective approach would be to train DL models using datasets with missing pixels.
-This way, the network could learn to reconstruct gaps using the spatio-temporal relationships between the input datasets, such as \( X_1(s, t_1) \), \( P_1 \), or \( P_3 \).
-This would transform STF into a multi-objective problem, aiming not only to enhance spatial and temporal resolution but also to minimize the presence of missing pixels in the reconstructed images, as presented in Section \ref{sec:mathematicalformulation}.
-As introduced in \cite{qin2022mustfn}, the resulting STF model should generate outputs with either no missing pixels or a significantly reduced number of gaps.
-This study is one of the few that directly addresses the problem of cloud-induced gaps in STF.
+Cloud cover and associated shadows constitute a major challenge for RS applications, as they obstruct the sensor’s ability to acquire clear and temporally consistent observations of the Earth’s surface~\cite{li2019deep}.
+These effects result in missing or severely corrupted measurements~\cite{mo2021review}.
+In the context of STF, such gaps are commonly handled through interpolation or gap-filling strategies prior to fusion.
+However, the accuracy of these approaches remains limited for LST data, especially in regions experiencing persistent cloud cover or rapid land surface dynamics.
+A more robust strategy consists in explicitly incorporating missing pixels during the training of DL-based STF models.
+By learning directly from incomplete observations, the network can exploit spatio-temporal dependencies among the available inputs, such as \( X_1(s,t_1) \), \( P_1 \), and \( P_3 \), to infer missing information.
+This transforms the STF task into a multi-objective learning problem, which aims not only to enhance spatial and temporal resolution but also to reduce or eliminate data gaps in the reconstructed outputs, as formalized in